 In this internally assessed unit students will gain an understanding of how we grow and develop.
-We learn why people develop at different rates.
-We understand the milestones and changes that occur throughout our lives, such as birth, marriage and retirement.
+We learn why people develop at different rates and look at some of the key milestones in different life stages.
+We study the impact of different life events on a persons growth and development and learn about the variety of sources of support that are available to a person dealing with these events.